Raphael40/CV/README.md

 **Codebar Workshops**
-- I have attended over 20 Codebar workshops since I began my journey a year ago.
-It has been so influential that the first time I ever used Javascript and GitHub was during Codebar sessions.
+- I have attended over 20 Codebar workshops since I began my journey a year ago, and it was through these sessions that I had my initial experiences with Javascript and GitHub.
 - Through Codebar I shared ideas with other aspiring developers and received quality tuition and advice from senior engineers from companies like Google and the Financial Times.
 - I recently attended my first session as a coach!!
 It felt great to give back to the community and developing the ability to teach complex programming concepts at such an early stage of my career is a huge achievement.